Parallel OctoMapping: A Scalable Framework for Enhanced Path Planning in Autonomous Navigation: Experiments

 \yihui{This experiment} utilizes static uniform random cylinder environments.
 Cylinders are randomly distributed within the workspace defined by $x \in [-10, 10]$, $y \in [-10, 10]$, and $z \in [-5, 5]$~(meters).
 A total of 50 million, 5 million, and 500 thousand points are sampled, with the cylinder radius uniformly drawn from \([0.8, 1.0]\) m.
 To ensure robustness, 500 independent trial maps are generated under this configuration.

-The results are shown in Fig. \ref{fig:mapping performance random}; across varying resolutions, our method is approximately \(4\text{--}6 \times\) faster than the \yihui{direct OGM method} for 50M points, \(2\text{--}3 \times\) faster for 5M points, and slightly faster for 500K points.
+The results are shown in Fig. \ref{fig:mapping performance random}.
+To highlight the efficiency of our method, we compare our method with direct OGM.
+Across varying resolutions, our method is approximately \(4\text{--}6 \times\) faster than the \yihui{direct OGM method} for 50M points, \(2\text{--}3 \times\) faster for 5M points, and slightly faster for 500K points.
 Notably, this runtime includes both OctoMap construction and the subsequent projection onto an OGM, but it still outperforms the direct method.
 These results indicate that POMP better supports real-time updates and continuous map availability, especially for dense point clouds, which is critical for online planning in large-scale, high-rate sensing scenarios.